Chris Martin (rower): Ocean rowing

 189 Days, 10 Hours, 55 Minutes after the pair set out from Japan they rowed their boat Bojangles underneath the Golden Gate Bridge on Friday 13 November 2009.

 In 2010, Martin and Dawson were awarded a Guinness World Record for being the first team to row across the North Pacific Ocean.
 The footage they filmed on their trip was turned into a documentary presented by James Cracknell for Discovery Channel and was aired for the first time on 10 May 2012.

 In 2011, Martin founded the New Ocean Wave, to manage the Great Pacific Race from Monterey, California to Honolulu, Hawaii, to be run in 2014.
 Accomplished ocean rower Roz Savage is also part of the New Ocean Wave organising team as a race consultant.

 In 2013, Martin organized the biennial NOMAN Barcelona to Ibiza race, on behalf of the HPV and Anal Cancer Foundation.
 This was the first ocean rowing race to take place on the waters of the Mediterranean Sea and saw two identical boats of five rowers race.
 Future editions of the event saw up to 6 boats participating and races occur both from Barcelona to Ibiza and a return leg of the race from Ibiza back to Barcelona.
+The event continues to operate every 2 years and thus far has raised in excess of £2 million for the charity.

 In 2014, Martin was the Race Director for the first ever Great Pacific Race and oversaw the organisation of the event heading up the race management team.
 The Great Pacific Race made history with 14 Guinness World Records being applied for following this successful event.

 In 2015, Martin became part of the steering committee for the Ocean Rowing Society.

 In 2016 and 2018 Martin returned as the Race Director for the Great Pacific Race overseeing 11 crews attempt at completing the route.
+Ownership of the race then passed hands but Martin was retained as the event's Safety Officer for the 2021 and 2022 events.

+From 2023 until present day, Martin has been the safety officer for the Atlantic Dash.

+Martin continued to supply ocean rowing support to independent ocean rowers taking part in passages of the Atlantic, Pacific, Arctic and Antarctic oceans.

+Politics

+Martin stood as a paper candidate in 2022 in the Byfleet ward for the Liberal Democrats.
+The next year he was voted onto Woking Borough Council as a member of the Liberal Democrats for the ward of Pyrford.